WindSekirun/UploadFileBoot/README.md

 # UploadFileBoot

-Microservice that serving file powered by Spring Boot 2.x and Kotlin
+Application that serving file powered by Spring Boot 2.x and Kotlin

 This project is demo project for publish **Tutorial of RESTful API with Spring Boot and Kotlin**, So DO NOT USE IN PRODUCTION.